ScorpionFiko/UTOR-PROJ01-TEAM12-Space-Trek/README.md

 ## Usage

-- go to the application at https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/
+- Go to the application at [Click Here](https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/)
-- click on the mission control button.
+- Click on the mission control button.
 - Select from Space Exploration Mission or Mars Exploration Mission.
 - Select the date range.
 - You will be shown the images according to the date range and selected mission.